alokxcode/custom-tab/README.md

 ---

-**Minimal Tab** replaces your default Chromeium new tab with a personalised minimal tab page.
+**Minimal Tab** replaces your default Chromium browser new tab with a personalised minimal tab page.
 It comes with a Settings Panel offering customization options.

 ## Screenshots